theaquamarine/windows-powershell-docs/docset/windows/dcbqos/set-netqosflowcontrol.md

 ```

 ## DESCRIPTION
-The **Set-NetQosFlowControl** cmdlet set the enabled state of priority-based flow control (PFC) in Windows Server® 2012 and later.
+The **Set-NetQosFlowControl** cmdlet set the enabled state of priority-based flow control (PFC) in Windows Server??
+2012 and later.
 If Windows Server 2012 or later is set to be **not willing** to accept configurations from a remote device, Windows Server 2012 or later sends the updated settings to data center bridging (DCB)-capable network adapters in the computer.

 For more information about remote device configurations, see the **Set-NetQosDcbxSetting** cmdlet.